Long-Term Drug & Alcohol Rehab: Why It Might Be Beneficial

 The following are different treatment types that we might be able to offer in a 60-day rehab programme:

 - Medically managed, monitored and supervised detoxes: Most people will begin their addiction treatment with a medical detox at our inpatient, residential rehab.
 Here, we help patients safely withdraw from their substances.
-Medication can even be administered to make the withdrawal process more comfortable, which can help to reduce cravings.
+Medication can even be administered to make the withdrawal process more comfortable, which can also help to reduce cravings.
 Detox typically lasts from 7-10 days.

 - Clinic psychiatric diagnosis: Once the detox has finished, you will be ready to undergo a clinical evaluation to determine any underlying mental health conditions or disorders.
 This makes all the difference for your recovery.